Patients with no risk factors almost 50 per cent more likely to die from a heart attack.

-Professor Figtree explains “we coined the term SMuRF-less to refer to that group of patients with life-threatening myocardial infarctions (MI, colloquially known as heart attack) and advanced atherosclerosis who have no prior symptoms, and no Standard Modifiable cardiovascular Risk Factors (SMuRFs), which include high cholesterol, high blood pressure, smoking, obesity, lack of physical activity, other conditions such as diabetes and of course, family history”.
+Professor Figtree explains “we coined the term SMuRF-less to refer to that group of patients with life-threatening myocardial infarctions (MI, colloquially known as heart attack) and advanced atherosclerosis who have no prior symptoms, and no Standard Modifiable cardiovascular Risk Factors (SMuRFs), which include high cholesterol, high blood pressure, smoking, and diabetes”.

 “Coining the term SMuRF-less has helped give this group of patients an identity to raise awareness of the unique challenges and encourage focussed research efforts.
 Given that an estimated 7.2 million people around the world die from coronary heart disease each year, the findings have substantial public health implications”.
 Professor Figtree said.

 The SWEDEHEART study, found SMuRF-less patients have higher in-hospital mortality compared with traditional high-risk individuals.
 This is particularly evident in women.